Perfect spin hydrodynamics at all orders in spin polarization: Introduction

-Recently, there appeared a new quantum spin hydrodynamics description~\cite{Bhadury:2025boe}, based on a novel Wigner function, aiming to supersede the previously used one~\cite{Becattini:2013fla}.
-It has several advantages: It leads to a well-defined polarization magnitude, thereby removing normalization issues; its application range covers parameter range that occurs in heavy-ion collisions~\cite{Drogosz:2025ihp}; it results in the same thermodynamic relations as those recently derived in a different way~\cite{Florkowski:2024bfw,Drogosz:2024gzv}.
+Recently, there appeared a new quantum spin hydrodynamics description~\cite{Bhadury:2025boe, Kar:2025qvj}, based on a novel Wigner function, aiming to supersede the previously used one~\cite{Becattini:2013fla}.
+It has several advantages: It leads to a well-defined polarization magnitude, thereby removing normalization issues; its application range covers parameter range that occurs in heavy-ion collisions~\cite{Drogosz:2025ihp}; it results in the same thermodynamic relations as those recently derived in a different way~\cite{Florkowski:2024bfw,Drogosz:2024gzv}; its equations have the desirable causality and stability properties~\cite{Bhadury:2025wuh}.
 Somewhat surprisingly, the classical and the quantum perfect spin hydrodynamics pictures agree when spin polarizations are low~\cite{Bhadury:2025boe}, contrary to the usual requirement of large quantum numbers.
 This prompts the question whether and when this correspondence breaks down.

 This study compares the quantum and the classical description of spin-polarized hydrodynamic systems and shows that the conserved current tensors in the two approaches have fully analogous structures at any order of expansion in the dimensionless spin polarization tensor $\omega_{\alpha \beta}$, defined as the ratio of the spin chemical potential $\Omega_{\alpha \beta}$ to the temperature $T$, $\omega_{\alpha \beta} \equiv \Omega_{\alpha \beta}/T$.
 The expressions differ only by a multiplicative factor, which increases monotonically with the expansion order.
 This separation at higher orders can be precisely quantified.
 With the classical spin normalization constant $\spin$ equal to the eigenvalue of the SU(2) Casimir operator~\cite{Florkowski:2018fap}, $\spin^2= \threefourths$, chosen such that the baryon current~$N^\mu$ and the energy-momentum tensor $T^{\mu \nu}$ agree with the quantum description exactly at the second order in $\omega$, and the spin tensor $S^{\la, \mu \nu}$ agrees at the first order in $\omega$, the $2n$-th-order contribution to $N^\mu$ and $T^{\mu \nu}$ ($2n-1$-th-order contribution to $S^{\la, \mu \nu}$) is $3^n/(2n+1)$ times higher in the classical spin picture.